 Caring for someone living with dementia in a long-term care home

 Due to the restrictions on visiting long-term care homes, many people are unable to visit their family members as they usually would.
 Caregivers of people living in long-term care homes may experience frustration, anxiety, fear, sadness, grief, or guilt.
 Recognizing and acknowledging the feelings you are experiencing can help you to manage how you cope with this stressful situation.

 Consider alternative ways of staying connected with your family member in long-term care:

 - Can you talk to them on the phone or visit over Skype?

 - Can the staff deliver a message for you?

 - Can staff provide you with updates by phone or email?

 This is a difficult position to be in.
-Try to remind yourself that it’s safer if you do not visit and that this situation is only temporary.
+Try to remind yourself that this situation is only temporary.
 See section: “Self-care and caregiver resilience during COVID-19” for self-care tips.